satansdeer/satansdeer.github.com/content/legacy-posts/use-subagents-to-keep-ai-context-clean/index.md

 That is vague.
 The result will be vague too.

-The second mistake is delegating the urgent blocker.
+Delegating the urgent blocker.
 If the main session cannot move until the answer comes back, delegation may not help.

-The third mistake is ignoring the result.
+Ignoring the result.
 A subagent is useful only if its output changes the next decision.

 ## Exercise